The Clear Edge

 • You’re willing to let them own the approach

-The Hidden Problem: Decision Hoarding
+The Hidden Problem: Founder Decision Hoarding After Mistakes

 Even after documenting decisions and transferring authority, founders pull decisions back when things go wrong.

-I’ve watched 29 founders at this stage successfully delegate, then reverse course after one mistake.
-Pattern: Team makes a decision within their authority → outcome isn’t perfect → founder steps back in and reclaims the decision → team stops taking initiative.
+Pattern: Team makes a decision within their authority, the outcome isn’t perfect, the founder steps back in and reclaims the decision, and the team stops taking initiative.

-The fix: Mistake protocols.
+The fix: Mistake protocols

 When a delegated decision goes wrong, you don’t reclaim authority—you improve the decision framework.

-Step 1: Analyze what went wrong
+• Step 1: Analyze what went wrong.

-Step 2: Determine if it was a judgment error (fixable with coaching) or a missing criteria (fixable with documentation)
+• Step 2: Determine if it was a judgment error (fixable with coaching) or a missing criteria (fixable with documentation).

-Step 3: Update the framework or provide training
+• Step 3: Update the framework or provide training.

-Step 4: Team retains authority with improved guidance
+• Step 4: Team retains authority with improved guidance.

 Here’s a baseline example—your numbers will shift based on team size and complexity.